 Bring out the good stuff – it’s party time.
 The United States Golf Association is bringing its 100th U.S. Open to golf’s greatest Open venue, Pebble Beach Golf Links.
 “Pebble Beach is such a great Open site because of the quality of the holes and the location,” says David Fay, executive director of the USGA.
 “The course cannot be beat.
-It is the best, at least in this county.”
+It is the best, at least in this country.”

 Throughout its century of hosting Opens, the USGA traditionally has taken its really, really, really big show to our country’s finest courses.
 Shinnecock Hills, Merion, The Country Club, Oakmont, Riviera and Baltusrol quickly come to mind, for example.

 But Pebble Beach, set in the midst of California’s 5300-acre Del Monte Forest on Monterey Bay, radiates a uniquely indefinable energy that puts it in a class by itself.
 Overlooking the Pacific Ocean, this rugged, well-worn marine beauty is a miracle to behold, and presents a perplexing physical and mental challenge to any round there.
 Open or not.
 Pebble Beach is the ultimate producer of sweaty palms, tummy butterflies and irregular heartbeats, as it constantly bombards players with unparalleled tests of shotmaking.
 Don’t even bother teeing it up here if you’re weak in the knees, or heart.

 The razzle-dazzle holes at Pebble Beach are its wee seventh, the 106-yard downhiller that, depending on the wind, can require the use of every club in the bag: and the final two holes: that daunting 208-yard 17th; and the majestic closer, a spectacular 543-yard par-5 that lines the Pacific.